fraserxu/music163/README.md

 Install
 ---
-The easiest way to use music163 is to install it with npm: `npm install music163`
+The easiest way to use music163 is to install it with npm:

+`npm install music163`

 API
 ---
-Currently, there's only for (useful) methods available:
+Currently, there's five (useful) methods available:

 ```javascript
 search: function('G.E.M', cb)